Qryptell/Qryptell-backend/README.md

-# LunarLoom Backend
+# Qryptell Backend

-LunarLoom Backend is the core repository for the backend services of the LunarLoom chat application.
+Qryptell Backend is the core repository for the backend services of the Qryptell chat application.
 This repository contains various microservices responsible for managing user authentication, message handling, notifications, and other backend functionalities.

 ## Table of Contents
 - [Overview](#overview)